 Mohammed Sultan Tajouri is of Benghazi origin in Libya.
 He was born and lives in Manchester, England, home to 10,000 Libyans– the largest population outside Libya.
 Tajouri is deeply interested in Libyan culture, history, and tradition.
-Due to many factors, much of these components have been buried beneath the soil in the past 100 years.
+Much of these components have been buried beneath the soil in the past 100 years.
 His passions expand to neighboring countries, including south Tunisia and east Algeria.
+He’s expressed appreciation for the vast Islamic history that connects these countries together, particularly the Senussiya tariqa that originated in western Algeria and eventually spread to eastern Libya.
 He notes the similarities between western Libyan and southern Tunisia culture, from attire and jewelry to dialect.
-His interest in Libyan clothing whether it has links to Ottoman, Andalusian or Maghrebi tradition comes to no surprise, his Instagram page @NorthAfriqiya is where he is known for selling kachabias.
-He has also expressed appreciation for the vast Islamic history that connects these countries together, particularly the Senussiya tariqa that originated in western Algeria and eventually spread to eastern Libya.
+His interest in Libyan clothing whether it has links to Ottoman, Andalusian or Maghribi tradition comes to no surprise, his Instagram page @NorthAfriqiya is where he is known for selling kachabias.

 Like Madghis Madi, the Libyan with the largest personal collection of North African antiques, Tajouri has a knack for collecting himself.
 He collects vintage books, postcards and anything else tied to Libya.
-Sometimes the books aren’t in English, he mentions a German book from the 1950/60s with pictures rarely found online.
-He emphasizes the gap of digital resources on Libya, “We lack the information online compared to our neighboring countries,” he says.
+He mentions limited digital resources on Libya, “We lack the information online compared to our neighboring countries,” he says.
 His postcards date back to different generations, ranging from the 50s to the 80s.
-He talks about his favorite part of the postcards, the letters written on the back.
-For instance, he found one sent by a British man who went to Tripoli on a business trip and was detailing the beauty of the city to his family, its weather, people, and food.
 Tajouri even tries to collect old Libyan silver, which is on the pricier end.
 He says, “I try my best.
 It’s a very expensive hobby.
-It’s a myth collecting it, especially being outside of your country, and when you do find it, you find it for crazy amounts of money.
 I do have a few pieces, anklets, bracelets, head pieces, which I usually get through auction.”

 The Forgotten Country